SciML/SciMLSensitivity.jl/docs/src/sde_fitting/optimization_sde.md

 # Optimization of Stochastic Differential Equations

-Here we demonstrate `sensealg = ForwardDiffSensitivity()` (provided by DiffEqSensitivity.jl) for forward-mode automatic differentiation of a small stochastic differential equation.
+Here we demonstrate `sensealg = ForwardDiffSensitivity()` (provided by SciMLSensitivity.jl) for forward-mode automatic differentiation of a small stochastic differential equation.
 For large parameter equations, like neural stochastic differential equations, you should use reverse-mode automatic differentiation.
 However, forward-mode can be more efficient for low numbers